-The normal page view in Writer shows you what each page will look like when printed, but it shows only one page at a time.
+The normal page view in Writer shows you what each page will look like when printed and you can edit the pages in that view.
 If you are designing a document to be printed double-sided, you may want to see what facing pages look like.
 Writer provides two ways to do this:

-- View Layout (editable view) -see Chapter 1 (Introducing Writer). - Page Preview (read-only view) -from which you can also print multiple pages onto one sheet of paper.
+• View Layout (editable view): use the Facing Pages (Book Preview) button on the status bar.

+• Page Preview (read-only view).